shengnian/emmett/README.md

-This project is currently in alpha, meaning that it has some functionality that is very limited.
-It is currently not suitable for production.

-Merge requests and feedback are greatly appreciated.

 # About

-Emmett is an ETL tool that supports drop-in Logstash functionality through a config setting.
+Emmett is an ETL tool with the goal of supporting drop-in Logstash functionality through a config setting.

+This project is currently under heavy development, and contributors are welcome!
+Feedback is also greatly appreciated.